Human Services

 Graduate Ready to Make an Impact

 The combination of our flexible scheduling hands-on training prepares you to make an immediate impact in your community.
+Our program prepares you to support individuals struggling with mental health challenges, addiction, homelessness, poverty, and other social barriers in a variety of social service agencies.
 You’ll graduate with the knowledge and real-world skills employers value.

 Gain Real-World Experience